10 Things to Do in Belem in Lisbon

 1. Take a guided tour

-Any trip to Lisbon must necessarily include Belém.
-This area is closely linked to Portugal's colonial history; from these very shores, the caravels left Europe to reach the coasts of Brazil or the overseas possessions in India.
+Any trip to Lisbon must include a visit to Belém.
+This area is closely tied to Portugal’s colonial history; from these very shores, the caravels set sail from Europe to reach the coasts of Brazil or the overseas territories in India.

-By choosing a guided tour, you can discover this neighborhood with an expert guide who will take you to see the main attractions: the Jerónimos Monastery, the Padrão dos Descobrimentos, and the Belém Tower.
-These tours usually last two hours and typically start at Praça do Império (opposite the Maritime Museum) or at Doca de Bom Sucesso, the docks on the riverbank.
+By choosing a guided tour, you can explore this neighborhood with an expert guide who will take you to see the area’s main attractions: the Jerónimos Monastery, the Padrão dos Descobrimentos, and the Belém Tower.
+These tours usually last two hours and typically start at Praça do Império (in front of the Navy Museum) or at Doca de Bom Sucesso, the docks along the riverbank.

-Don't think that all tours of Belém are the same; there are different ways to explore the neighborhood.
+Don’t assume all tours of Belém are the same—there are different ways to explore the neighborhood.
 These are the most popular:

 2. Visit the masterpiece of Manueline architecture